Other Old Choristers' Associations

 Tea after evensong

-As many former choristers have probably heard, due to financial pressures being faced by Exeter Cathedral School, a few weeks ago the school Governors decided to close the school in July 2026.
+As many former choristers have probably heard, due to financial pressures being faced by Exeter Cathedral School, a decision was made by the school Governors at the beginning of 2026, to close the school in July 2026.

 A new addition to this website is the memoirs of Denis Vercoe, who was a chorister at Exeter between about 1925 and 1928.
 His time at Exeter included singing on the first LP recording the choir ever made.
 He was one of the choristers shown in the photo below, carrying the bride's train at the wedding of the Dean's daughter in 1928.
 His chorister-world was very different from today!